SonarSource/sonarlint-atom/README.md

 ![sonarlint on-the-fly](images/sonarlint-atom.gif)

 You can access the detailed rule description by hovering over a highlighted error, and right-click on the link icon.
-This will open the page of the rule description on [sonarlint.org][1].
+This will open the page of the rule description on [sonarlint.org][rules].

-You will benefit from the following code analyzers: [SonarJS](https://redirect.sonarsource.com/plugins/javascript.html), [SonarPHP](https://redirect.sonarsource.com/plugins/php.html) and [SonarPython](https://redirect.sonarsource.com/plugins/python.html).
-You can find all available rules descriptions on the dedicated [SonarLint website](http://www.sonarlint.org/atom/rules/index.html).
+You will benefit from the following code analyzers: [SonarJS][sonar-js], [SonarPHP][sonar-php] and [SonarPython][sonar-python].
+You can find all available rules descriptions on the dedicated [SonarLint website][rules].

 ## Requirements

-SonarLint for Atom uses [Linter][2] to display the list of errors and to produce the highlights in the editor.
+SonarLint for Atom uses [Linter][linter] to display the list of errors and to produce the highlights in the editor.

 You also need a Java Runtime (JRE) 8 installed on your computer.